visfitness/reorderable/README.md

 ![An animated recording of the Vis app, where the user selects the "Reorder Blocks" option and then proceeds to drag blocks from the planned workout around, rearranging their order.](/Documentation/visdemo.gif)

-This currently only a `ReorderableVStack` generated from a collection of identifiable data (similar to this [SwiftUI `List` initializer](https://developer.apple.com/documentation/swiftui/list/init%28_:rowcontent:%29-7vpgz)).
+This currently only contains a `ReorderableVStack` that takes in a collection of identifiable data and a `ViewBuilder` (similar to this [SwiftUI `List` initializer](https://developer.apple.com/documentation/swiftui/list/init%28_:rowcontent:%29-7vpgz)).
 More containers are going to come as needed, but feel free to submit an issue or a PR if there is something you'd like to see.

 ## Features